bijlpeter83/DINOSTRAT/README.md

 tier (chr): the tier of calibration.
 For further information, see Bijl, submittes Earth System Science Data; pal_lat source (chr): indicates the source of the paleolatitude evolution of the site.

 2. modernst.csv This dataframe hosts the surface sediment sample locations.
-Source for this data is Marret et al., 2020, references therein and Mertens et al., 2014.
+Source for this data is Marret et al., 2020, references therein, Mertens et al., 2014, and Thöle et al., 2023.
 We provide here the modified datasets from those sources.
 Explanation of columns:
 Source (chr): source of the surface sediment location; location (chr): a unique name for each surface sediment station; lat (dbl): present-day latitude of that station; long (dbl): present-day longitude of that station;

-3. Dinoevents_Jan2021.csv This data frame hosts the regional dinoflagellate cyst events, their calibration to the GTS2021, their Age and Paleolatitude.
+3. Dinoevents_Feb2023.csv This data frame hosts the regional dinoflagellate cyst events, their calibration to the GTS2021, their Age and Paleolatitude.
 Explanation of columns:
 location (chr): Location of the event. corresponds to location column in Paleolatitude.csv; Family (chr): The taxonomic Family of the species based on Fensome et al., (1993) and Williams et al., (2017). [misc] contain species that are likely or certainly no dinocysts;